Alfresco/alfresco-content-app/docs/extending/file-lists.md

         });
 ```

-Add your new Column in the extension file:
+Add your new Column in `your-app.extensions.json` :

 ```json
 {